kjl-89/choose-your-adventure/Outbreak/_start-here.md

 ## ⚠ City Lockdown

 It all started on that very day.
-The outbreak that took the whole world by surprise.
+The outbreak that took the world by surprise.

-A failed experiment that leaked into our waters, and infected all ocean life and finally, into **us**.
+A failed experiment that leaked into our waters, infecting all ocean life and finally, into **us**.

 It began with rabies-like symptoms: Confusion, aggression, and dementia.
 In the final stage -which takes seconds- the infected experience violent seizures before falling still.